sjdv1982/seamless/seamless/graphs/webgen/test/README.txt

 - In terminal 2, add and remove new cells, and run save()
 - In terminal 1, modify cell values in ctx_original
 - Open and modify webform.json and webform-CONFLICT.json
+  In particular, change the report component to "datatable"
 - Open and modify index.html/.js and index-CONFLICT.html/.js

 Cleanup: